 The strongest evidence for the ability for environmental exposures to contribute to the development of diabetes comes from longitudinal studies.
 These are studies that take place over a period of time, where the exposure is measured before the disease develops.

 A study of pesticide applicators in the U.S. found that diabetes incidence increased with the use (both cumulative lifetime days of use and ever use) of seven pesticides: aldrin, chlordane, heptachlor, dichlorvos, trichlorfon, alachlor, and cyanazine.
 Those who had been diagnosed more than one year prior to the study were excluded, and the participants were followed over time, ensuring that exposures were reported prior to diagnosis.
 Most participants probably had type 2 diabetes, although the study did not distinguish between type 1 and type 2.
-While these people were exposed occupationally, many of these pesticides are available to the general public (Montgomery et al. 2008).
+While these people were exposed occupationally, many of these pesticides are available to the general public.
+This study was based on data from the Agricultural Health Study, which includes over 33,000 participants from Iowa and North Carolina (Montgomery et al. 2008).